-Grazing/rangeland/hayland: Streambank wheatgrass is not recommended for forage production.
-Streambank wheatgrass is palatable to all classes of livestock and wildlife.
-It is a preferred feed for cattle, sheep, horses, and elk in spring and is considered a desirable feed for deer and antelope in spring.
-It is considered a desirable feed for cattle, sheep, horses, and elk in summer, fall, and winter.
-In the spring, the protein levels can be as high as 20 percent and decreases to about 4 percent, as it matures and cures.
+Grazing/rangeland/hayland - Streambank wheatgrass is not recommended for forage production.
+Thickspike wheatgrass is palatable to all classes of livestock and wildlife.
+It is a preferred feed for cattle, sheep, horses and elk in spring and is considered a desirable feed for deer and antelope in spring.
+It is considered a desirable feed for cattle, sheep, horses and elk in summer, fall and winter.
+In spring the protein levels can be as high as 20 percent and decreases to about 4 percent protein as it matures and cures out.
 Digestible carbohydrates remain about 45 percent throughout the active growth period.
 This species is generally a relatively low forage producer (exceptions - 'Bannock' and 'Secar'), but can be utilized as native hay when planted in association with other species.
 It has been noted as one of the highest forage producers in the Red Desert and Big Horn Basin of Wyoming.
-Streambank wheatgrass can be used for hay production and will make nutritious feed, but is more suited to pasture use.

-Erosion control/reclamation: Streambank wheatgrass (E. lanceolatus ssp. lanceolatus) and (E. lanceolatus ssp. psammophilus) are well adapted to the stabilization of disturbed soils.
-They do not compete well with aggressive introduced grasses during the establishment period, but are very compatible with slower developing natives, such as Snake River wheatgrass (Elymus wawawaiensis), bluebunch wheatgrass (Pseudoroegneria spicata), Western wheatgrass (Pascopyrum smithii), and needlegrass (Stipa spp.) species.
-Their drought tolerance combined with rhizomes, fibrous root systems, and good seedling vigor make these species ideal for reclamation in areas receiving 8 to 20 inches annual precipitation.
-They are commonly used for reclamation in the Red Desert of Wyoming, where annual rainfall is 5 to 9 inches (50 - 70 percent growing season precipitation).
-Streambank wheatgrass' low growth form, vigorous sod, and low maintenance requirements make it ideal for stabilization and ground cover purposes.
-These grasses can be used in urban areas where irrigation water is limited to provide ground cover and to stabilize ditchbanks, dikes, and roadsides.
+Erosion control/reclamation - Thickspike wheatgrass and streambank wheatgrass are well adapted to stabilization of disturbed soils.
+They do not compete well with aggressive introduced grasses during the establishment period, but are very compatible with slower developing natives such as Snake River wheatgrass, bluebunch wheatgrass, western wheatgrass and needlegrass species.
+Their drought tolerance combined with rhizomatous - fibrous root systems and good seedling vigor make these species ideal for reclamation in areas receiving 8 to 20 inches annual precipitation.
+They are commonly used for reclamation in the Red Desert of Wyoming where annual rainfall is 5 to 9 inches (50 - 70 percent growing season precipitation).
+Streambank wheatgrasses low growth form, vigorous sod and low maintenance requirements make it ideal for stabilization and ground cover purposes.
+These grasses can be used in urban areas where irrigation water is limited to provide ground cover and to stabilize ditchbanks, dikes and roadsides.